 This is the first of a six-part series — five alphabetical 10-state collections covering 100 short courses across the United States (and one final piece covering 20 of the better short tracks throughout the rest of the world).
 Some states and countries will get more love than others because (let’s face it) some states and countries have a lot more golf than others.
 For example, California had 16 short courses I considered, but it took me almost three weeks to find a single worthy nine-hole course in Mississippi.

 I sent out inquiries to 177 writers, photographers, architects and fans on favorite holes and hidden gems, and received nearly 100 replies.
 Then I took every responsive thought and course candidate seriously in an attempt to make this the most accurate, comprehensive and longest “Best SHORT List” in golf history.
 (Now, I know what you’re thinking: “Great, he gives us 100 of the best short courses arranged by state — why couldn’t he have ranked them No. 1 to No. 100?”
-Well, I did that too.
-You just have to wait until the very last post to find out where your favorite short course stacks up to the rest.)
+Well, I did that too, and you can see the full Top 100 Rankings list here.)

 So as the legume-loving lyricist William Adams famously urged back in 2004: “Let’s Get It Started.”